vesperix/libvxsdr/docs/source/radio_control.rst

 When multiple tuning stages are available, the functions below may be used to determine their ranges and control settings for each stage.
-Note that stage-level settings override the subdevice-level settings shown above; the user must ensure that the stage settings produce the desired frequency.
+Note that stage-level settings override the subdevice-level settings shown above; the user must ensure that the combined settings for all stages produce the desired frequency.

 .. doxygenfunction:: get_tx_num_freq_stages
 .. doxygenfunction:: get_rx_num_freq_stages